brc-dd/google-img-enhancer/README.md

 - Tested on the latest Arc browser (v137).
 Should work fine on Google Chrome and other Chromium-based browsers.
 - Currently supports Instagram images only.
 Future updates may include support for other image sources.
 - Limitations:
-  - May not work with Instagram Reels or other non-image content such as videos and stories.
+  - IGTV and stories are not supported.
   - Search results that link to Instagram profiles or other non-post pages are not supported, as the extension cannot resolve the associated HD image.
   - For posts containing multiple images, only the first image will be retrieved.
 This may not match the thumbnail shown in the search result.
-There is currently no reliable way to determine which image corresponds to the preview.
+There is currently no reliable way to determine which image corresponds to the preview, or if the post has multiple images.
   - In rare cases, Instagram may throttle requests or return fallback pages.
 These are detected and excluded to avoid broken or incorrect thumbnails.

 ## Development